Preparing for 2020 Open Enrollment

 ACE tools to communicate key enrollment messages to clients:

-If you’ve followed all the above steps, your staff and clients should be well prepared to begin Open Enrollment on November 1!
-Remember that enrollment ends December 15 in all states this year.
+If you’ve followed all the above steps, your staff and clients should be well prepared to begin Open Enrollment!
+Remember that enrollment begins on November 1 ends in December 15 in states that use HealthCare.gov.

 During Open Enrollment: